foundation-model-stack/fms-hf-tuning/docs/ept.md

 ```

 The code again would add `EOS_TOKEN` to the non tokenized data before using it and also note that the `dataset_text_field` is assumed to be same across all datasets for now.

+### Additional Information
+This feature is supported post [v2.3.1](https://github.com/foundation-model-stack/fms-hf-tuning/releases/tag/v2.3.1) of this library.
+Post Last Updated On: 10-02-2025